Jeshibu/Playnite-wiki/Account-sync-troubleshooting.md

 ### Twitch

 There's a [known issue](https://github.com/JosefNemec/Playnite/issues/991) with some specific accounts not being able to sync with Playnite.
 There's currently no solution.

+### Epic Store

+If you don't use password to sign-in into Epic account (for example by using Google sign-in) you can encounter `pollingId is invalid` error.
+[Solution is](https://github.com/JosefNemec/Playnite/issues/1416#issuecomment-531552248) to add password to your account and login in Playnite using password.